-At present, there are relatively few non-native species in the Bering Sea.
-However, it is predicted that Arctic regions – including the Bering Sea – will become more susceptible to invasions because of changes in climate and shipping traffic4,5.
-Given the importance of the Bering Sea to Alaskans, and the current lack of knowledge, evaluating the potential threat of non-native species in the region is needed to help inform management, monitoring, and research priorities.
-Collectively, this project begins to answer the following questions:
+There are relatively few non-native species in the Bering Sea.
+However, Arctic regions are expected to become more susceptible to biological invasions.
+Changes in vessel activity and climate are predicted to increase the probabilities of successful introduction and establishment.
+Given the importance of the Bering Sea to Alaskans and the current lack of knowledge on this topic, evaluating the potential threat of non-native species is needed.

-This project was made possible through funding from The North Pacific Research Board (NPRB) and the Aleutian and Bering Sea Islands LCC (ABSI LCC) provided funding this project.
-We would like to thank our research partners, Tony Fishbach at USGS and Jordan Watson at NOAA.
-In addition, we would like to thank Tracey Gotthardt who was instrumental in the development of this project, and Casey Greenstein, Lindsey Flagstad, Catie Bursche, Jaime Weltfelt, and Curtis Whisman contributed to developing the ranking system and the species status reports.
+This project was made possible through funding from the North Pacific Research Board (project #1523) and the Aleutian and Bering Sea Islands LCC (ABSI LCC).
+Tracey Gotthardt and Aaron Poe were instrumental in developing this project.
+Casey Greenstein, Lindsey Flagstad, Catie Bursche, Jaime Weltfelt, and Curtis Whisman contributed to developing the ranking system and the species status reports.
 Thank you to Jennifer Dijkstra, Nora Foster, Kelly Krueger, Linda Shaw, Christina Simkanin, and Peter Westley for the time and energy they put into the expert review process.
-Thanks to Jen Karnak of Marine Exchange of Alaska, who assisted with vessel identification, and to Rob Bochenek and Dr. William Koeppen of Axiom Data Science for assistance in extracting the ROMS data.
-Additional thanks goes to Matt Carlson and Paul Schuette from the Alaska Center for Conservation Science for providing valuable feedback on the final report.